Morlock52/media-script/README.md

     ```

 2.  **Run the Interactive Setup (Recommended for New Installs):
     This wizard will guide you through the entire configuration process, including directory setup, permissions, and environment configuration.
+The very first prompt lets you choose **Local Only** or **Cloudflare Remote** access.
     ```bash
     ./interactive-setup.sh
     ```